vippsas/vipps-recurring-api/vipps-recurring-api.md

 The text above the list explains that the merchant recommends the user to set their max amount to 5 000 kr.
 The user proceeds with 5 000 kr and accepts the agreement.

-**Note:** The auto generated list is based on the `suggestedMaxAmount` and can not be changed by the merchant individually.
+**Please note:** The auto generated list is based on the `suggestedMaxAmount` and can not be changed by the merchant individually.
 It will however change if `suggestedMaxAmount` changes, which can be done in the `PATCH agreement` endpoint.

 Accepting agreement in Vipps: